KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 *May 25: Chicago, brighter days are ahead*

 In Chicago, about 50% of people are wearing masks, and I have a suspicion that most of those people are tourists.
 My Chicago friend explains that because winter in Chicago is quarantine anyway, when the weather got nicer, Chicago gave up.
 This is SO interesting to me.
+She also mentions that Lollapalooza will require proof of vaccination or a negative test result to enter.

+(Side note: I brought my vaccination card with me just in case, but nobody asked to see it.
+I was hoping / assuming that more places would require it.)

 ![pandemic story](/blog/images/my-quarantine/2021-05-25-03.jpg)